Discover top website trends and insights for 2025

 — Paul Sytsma, Senior Director, Corporate Marketing, Virta Health

-With Webflow’s Symbols, you can change the settings of any Symbol and see those changes across the entire website, making design adjustments consistent and quick to implement.
-MURAL’s design team benefitted from this workflow, explaining:
+With Webflow’s components, you can change the settings of any component and see those changes across the entire website, making design adjustments consistent and quick to implement.
+Mural’s design team benefited from this workflow:

 “Ultimately, we wanted to control our own destiny when it came to the website, and Webflow gives us the freedom to make the changes we need without relying on other teams.”